Ag Pesticide Containers

 Sharps (Needles/Lancets - Home Users Only)*

-As of September 1, 2008, state law prohibits the placement of sharps in your trash or landfills; however, they can be taken to the Fresno County Regional Permanent Household Hazardous Waste Facility (HHW Facility).
+State law prohibits the placement of sharps in your trash or landfills; however, they can be taken to the Fresno County Regional Permanent Household Hazardous Waste Facility (HHW Facility).
 Contact the County for information on proper disposal of these items.
 State law requires sharps to be transported in certified sharps or locally approved containers.
 For a list of Household Hazardous Waste (HHW) Network Sites that accept Sharps, click here.

 Thermostats/Thermometers (Containing Mercury)*